-Hourly rates are the November 13, 1994 rates multiplied by 2%.
-For administrative purposes, the hourly rates are the controlling rates.
-Biweekly rates are the hourly rates multiplied by 80.
-Annual rates are the hourly rates multiplied by 2080 and rounded to the nearest dollar.
+The hourly rates are the November 13, 1994 rates multiplied by 102%.
+For administrative purposes the hourly rates are the controlling rates.
+Biweekly rates are hourly rates multiplied by 80 and rounded to the nearest cent.
+Annual rates are the hourly rates multiplied by 2,080 and rounded to the nearest dollar.